jochenseeber/mixml/README.md

 You can use mixml to change XML files in the following ways:

   * Pretty print
+  * Print selected nodes and attributes to the console
   * Remove nodes
   * Add nodes
   * Replace nodes